FixelAlgorithmsTeam/fixel/_drafts/Luminosity-Mask-How-It-Works.md

 $$ f \left( x \right) = 255 - x $$

-Using those 2 building blocks one could generate many other masks targeting different Tonal Ranges (Something will get to later).
+Using those 2 building blocks one could generate many other masks targeting different Tonal Ranges (Something we will get to later).

 ![Figure 003][Figure003]

 As can be seen above, the Midtones Mask is generated by scaled multiplication of the Highlights Mask and the Shadows Mask.
+This is one way to chieve this, not necessiraly what's used usually (We'll tlak about that).
 Moreover, as can be seen by the Harmonic Function, one could do any mapping one wish.

 **Remark**
 In practice, data is scaled into [0, 1] range as operations, such as multiplication, makes more sense in that domain.
-So the range {0, 1, 2, ..., 254, 255} becomes {0 / 255, 1 / 255, 2 /255, ..., 254 / 255, 255/ 255}.
+So the range {0, 1, 2, ..., 254, 255} becomes {0 / 255, 1 / 255, 2 /255, ..., 254 / 255, 255 / 255}.
 This is exactly what's done in the above figure.

 ## In Practice
-So now we know what's a Luminosity Mask Generator is and what is it doing let's try to understand how it is done in Photoshop.
+So now we know what a Luminosity Mask Generator is and what is it doing.
+On the next step, let's try to understand how it is done in Photoshop in most cases.
 As discussed above, one need to create a LUT and there 2 main approaches doing so - The Calculations Tool or the Curve Tool.
-One can apply each of those on Gratscale Image and the output is basically Luminosity Mask.
+One can apply each of those on Grayscale Image and the output is basically Luminosity Mask.

 ### Curve Tool
 The [Curve Tool](https://helpx.adobe.com/photoshop/using/curves-adjustment.html) is a Visualized LUT table by a Curve.
-It practically let the user draw the LUT.
+It practically let the user draw the LUT using a flexibe "Curve".

 ![Figure 004][Figure004]

+On the figure above, one could see Photoshop's Curve tool.
-On its bottom you can see the input values.
-On the left you can see the output value.
+On its bottom, horizontally, you can see the input values.
+On the left, vertically, you can see the output value.
 You match between each value just by altering the curve according to your wish.
+Basically school days funciton, that's what it is, drawing a function.

-**Luminosity Mask Recipe**
+**Luminosity Mask Recipe by Curve Tool**
  1. Create a Grayscale version of the image in a new layer ([Extract Luminosity](https://photoshoptrainingchannel.com/tips/loading-luminosity-keyboard-shortcut/), Select one of the channels, Desaturate the image, Use Channel Mixer, etc...).
  2. Open the Curve Tool.
  3. Draw the desired LUT.
+ 4. Use the result as a mask -> Luminosuty Mask.

 ### Calculations Tool
 Using [Calculations Tool](https://helpx.adobe.com/photoshop/using/channel-calculations.html) one could apply simple math operations on Layer / Channel / etc...
-Namely we can combine math operation by repetitive use of the Calculation tool.
+Namely we can combine math operations (Add, Subtract, Multiply and even more esoteric functions) by repetitive use of the Calculation tool.
 For instance, using the Calculation Tool we could easily generate the Midtones Mask from above by multiplying a layer and its inverse and scaling result by 4.
-So it gives us the option to use `+`, `-`, `*`, `/` on images.
+So it gives us the option to use `+`, `-`, `*`, `/` on images, but not much more than that.

 ### Comparison - Curve Tool vs. Calculations Tool